expo/expo/docs/versions/unversioned/guides/configuration.md

 - `scheme`

    **Standalone Apps Only**.
-Url scheme to link into your app.
-For example, if we set this to `'rnplay'`, then rnplay:// urls would open your app when tapped.
+URL scheme to link into your app.
+For example, if we set this to `'demo'`, then demo:// URLs would open your app when tapped.

 - `entryPoint`